bayahmed-dev/bayahmed-dev/README.md

 - I am also interested in blogging about FOSS (Free and Open Source Software), a movement that promotes the freedom and collaboration of software development.
 I believe that FOSS can empower people and communities to solve their own problems. 🌍

-You can contact me at bay.ahmed@mail.com if you want to chat with me or collaborate on a project.
+You can contact me at bayahmed@proton.me if you want to chat with me or collaborate on a project.
 I am always open to new opportunities and challenges. 🙌🏻

 Thank you for visiting my GitHub profile 😊
 </br>